Zoonotic diseases – 3 in 4

 Experts have been warning us about this for years.
 Most of the viruses causing new emerging diseases can be traced back to factory farms, slaughterhouses, wet markets and illegal animal trade such as bushmeat.
 While markets selling wild and live animals have taken the brunt of the blame, the increasing global demand for meat is fuelling these outbreaks.

 The conditions in which we keep farmed animals today, packed into filthy, overcrowded sheds, standing on top of each other and in their own faeces, physically stressed, pushed to the limit – an ideal breeding ground for emerging viruses and antibiotic-resistant bacteria.

 Scientists from China warn: “SARS-CoV is only an example of emerging infections that we are going to face.
 In coming years, more cross-species infections are expected to happen.
 Factors influencing the chance of emergence of zoonotic infections are complex; and population density, ecology and proximity between animals and humans probably play a certain role”.

-But it’s not just wet markets, factory farming is just as much to blame.
+But it’s not just so-called wet markets, factory farming is just as much to blame.
 Not only are we decimating wild landscapes to clear the way for more intensively farmed animals, we are enclosing ever-increasing numbers of animals in filthy, overcrowded conditions, killing wild animals or caging them and sending them to market – all for the sake of our hunger for meat.
-2ding and disrupting ecosystems will inevitably shake viruses loose from their natural hosts just as factory farms are giving rise to superbugs.
+Invading and disrupting ecosystems will inevitably shake viruses loose from their natural hosts just as factory farms are giving rise to superbugs.
 It’s time we listened to the warnings and put a halt to factory farming and wildlife markets.

 The next bird flu outbreak could become a pandemic on a similar scale – chicken isn’t cheap if it costs thousands of lives and leads to a global recession.